The following documents explain how the IFA operates.

 To view a copy of the IFA's annual financial accounts please visit the Charity Commission's website.
 Please note in August 2015 the IFA changed from an unincorporated charity to a incorporated charity, previous registration number 327290.

-Below you can download copies of minutes of our annual meetings.
+Below you can download a copy of our most recent minutes.